 WHO WE ARE

 CJ Greco graduated from the Illinois Institute of Technology in December 2018 with a Bachelor’s of Science in Humanities and a minor in Social Science.
 Their start in the field of informal conservation education was in 2012 as a Junior Zookeeper at Cosley Zoo and then as a member of the Youth Volunteer Corps with the Chicago Zoological Society at Brookfield Zoo.
-CJ went on to Work as a Community Programs Assistant with the Chicago Zoological Society, supervising the King Conservation Science Scholars Program and facilitate community outreach engagement events.
-CJ also would return to Cosley Zoo as an Education Intern and receive their Certified Interpretive Guide Training by the National Association for Interpretation in 2016.
-CJ has worked for multiple informal education and non-profit organizations, working with conservation organizations all over the world, spending nearly two months backpacking and volunteering all over Australia.
-CJ currently works as a Scholar Coach with the Schuler Scholar Program at Waukegan High School, working to help unserved, high-achieving students become successful in college.
+CJ went on to Work as a Community Programs Assistant with the Chicago Zoological Society, supervising the King Conservation Science Scholars Program and facilitating community outreach engagement events.
+CJ also returned to Cosley Zoo as an Education Intern and received their Certified Interpretive Guide Training from the National Association for Interpretation in 2016.
+CJ has worked for multiple informal education and non-profit organizations, working with conservation organizations all over the world, and spending nearly two months backpacking and volunteering all over Australia.
+CJ currently works as the Student & Teacher Programs Facilitator at Lincoln Park Zoo.
 When they’re not working, CJ enjoys writing poetry and short fiction, hiking and discovering new places with friends, and working on their standup comedy.

-Matt Valiga is a recent graduate from Miami University, double majoring in zoology and environmental science.
+Matt Valiga is graduate student at Miami University in Oxford, OH, studying the relationship between local moths and migratory birds, as well as using theory based practices to help conservation managers prioritize the habitat to save in order to save these beautiful birds.
 As a high school student, he entered into the zoological world through the Chicago Zoological Society’s King Conservation Science Scholars program.
 He did a year of work as an Assistant Roving Naturalist Intern with the Society and gained certification from the National Association of Interpretation, and upon entering into college performed duties with the Scholars Program as a Community Programs Assistant.
 There, he led high schoolers in the King Scholars Program and facilitated outreach events in the surrounding community.
 Outside of the Society, Matt is an avid birder and aspiring ornithologist.
-He is particularly passionate about local wildlife and conservation, and is currently performing moth surveys with a professor in Ohio to study food sources for neotropical migratory birds during spring migration.
-In addition, he is also a naturalist intern with the Kane County Forest Preserve District, with the hopes to entertain and fascinate local communities with the species right outside their doors.
-Matt hopes to merge conservation study and education by working for a group like the National Audubon Society.
+He is particularly passionate about local wildlife and conservation, and has been lucky enough to be involved with numerous community projects that bring the outdoor world to everybody.
+In addition, he was a naturalist intern with the Kane County Forest Preserve District, with the hopes to entertain and fascinate local communities with the species right outside their doors.
+Matt hopes to merge conservation study and education.
 When not working or birdwatching, Matt enjoys listening to the Grateful Dead, watching movies and the Chicago Cubs, and cooking Cajun food with his family.

 "The mission of the Birdy Bunch Podcast is to inspire an inclusive community for conservation by using education to promote fascination."